top of page

 Thomas gave instructions that the mother was ensure the child was well fed and dressed, and directed that the co-conspiring trusty servant would take the child and lay him beneath the nesting tree.
 The servant was further told to ensure that no harm came to the child while it lay there and quietly await the arrival of his master and unsuspecting wife.

 As they approached the eagle’s tree, a child’s cries were heard.
 Attending servants hurried to the source of the wailing and were amazed to find a well dressed, male child at the foot of a tree, having seemingly fallen unscathed from the nest of the eagle that was known to frequent the upper boughs.
 Of course, this was all seen to be a gift from heaven, no less than the ‘will of God’.
-There is no suggestion from Seacombe’s work that the Lathoms attempted to discover the tree parentage of the child, but immediately took him as their own, having him baptised as Oskatel Lathom, thus taking the surnames of his real mother and father.
+There is no suggestion from Seacombe’s work that the Lathoms attempted to discover the true parentage of the child, but immediately took him as their own, having him baptised as Oskatel Lathom, thus taking the surnames of his real mother and father.

 This tale as told would seem to be the reason that the Lathom crest adopted the image of the eagle and child - and the reason why you will find several inns in the north west of England, as well as elsewhere by that name.
 Since the Lathoms were a Lancashire family, this is unsurprising.
 But why would we find an Eagle and Child in Gwaenysgor?